woloski/woloski.github.com/_posts/2012-07-04-creating-a-sharepoint-2010-virtual-machine-in-windows-azure.md

 	30GB = 0.10 * 30 = 3 USD in AWS
 	30GB = 0.125 * 30 = 3.75 USD in Windows Azure

+**Update**: [Nuno](https://twitter.com/NunoGodinho) pointed out that the pricing for AWS above is wrong.
+It's actually the same as Windows Azure $0.125/GB and also added that if you choose to disable geo redunancy Windows Azure will be even cheaper ($0.093/GB).

+	30GB = 0.125 * 30 = 3.75 USD in AWS
+	30GB = 0.125 * 30 = 3.75 USD in Windows Azure
+	30GB = 0.093 * 30 = 2.79 USD in Windows Azure without Geo redunandncy

 Storage transactions are depreciable in this case